Dannnno/Chemistry/README.md

 [![Build passed](https://travis-ci.org/Dannnno/Chemistry.svg?branch=master)](https://travis-ci.org/Dannnno/Chemistry)
 [![Coverage Status](https://coveralls.io/repos/Dannnno/Chemistry/badge.png)](https://coveralls.io/r/Dannnno/Chemistry)
 [![Join the chat at https://gitter.im/Dannnno/Chemistry](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Dannnno/Chemistry?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# This project is being restarted [here](https://github.com/PyCAOS/CAOS)

+I'm working on an adaptation of this project for a class, and I've decided to take a fundamentally different approach to the design of the system, with a focus on adaptability and extensibility.
+Many of the features from this repository will eventually make their way to that repository, and future development work will happen there.

 ##pyCAOS - An Organic Chemistry Reaction Simulator

 This repository is designed to use Python in the simulation of organic chemistry reactions.
 The program has several specific goals in particular: